The Best Student Bank Accounts For 2022

 10. Lloyds Student Current Account

-The £2,000 overdraft limit is for students who are studying between four and six years.
 Most students do receive the full amount after year one.
 Lloyds is a good choice for those students with a poor credit score, as most applicants do receive the full overdraft amount.

 Find out more about their student current account.